Autosurf: "Investment" Autosurfs

 A large number of autosurfs became investment autosurfs around 2005 and 2006: to earn money surfing, members must pay a fee and are then promised a certain return on their fee.
 The "investment" is claimed to be a membership or upgraded membership fee and the "return", a per-site commission.

-In the case of investment autosurfs, members either pay a fee to join and/or to upgrade their account level.
+In the case of investment autosurfs, members either pay a fee to join or upgrade their account level.
 This fee can usually vary from a few cents to thousands of dollars, and the minimum and maximum is set by the site operator.
 The program then offers a commission based on the member's account level for viewing a minimum number of sites, for example, for a period of X days, every day that the member views Y sites, Z% of the upgrade fee will be credited and can be withdrawn from the site.
 The product of Z% and X is always over 100% to ensure that the member makes a profit.
 Members also have even more incentive to build a downline because further commissions are received based on the amount of money that referred members put in or earn.

 The investment autosurf concept is against PayPal's Acceptable Use Policy.
 Historically, PayPal blocked most autosurf programs' accounts after the 12DailyPro incident.
 However, autosurf traffic exchanges that do not have investment options or pay members to surf were allowed to continue or resume using PayPal as a payment processor.

 Controversy

 A large amount of controversy is concentrated over whether autosurfs are inherently structured as Ponzi schemes.
 Traffic-only autosurfs that involve no monetary transactions can also be Ponzis if more credits are earned than page views available; older members are promised a certain number of website hits which can only be fulfilled by newer members joining.
-Due to the precedent set by 12 Daily, there is a strong possibility that most investment autosurfs are Ponzi schemes, and thus breaking the law and/or deceiving their users; whereas paid to surf sites usually had a viable business model where advertisers pay for the site to be viewed but not earn money in return.
+Due to the precedent set by 12 Daily, there is a strong possibility that most investment autosurfs are Ponzi schemes, and thus breaking the law and deceiving their users; whereas paid to surf sites usually had a viable business model where advertisers pay for the site to be viewed but not earn money in return.

 On the other hand, autosurfs which require an investment and promise to pay a profit must, to not be a Ponzi, have other sources of income which can yield the high percentages they offer.
 Therefore, they often come under attack for failing to reveal their income sources or not registering with the proper authorities as a legitimate investment company.
 Ponzi schemes will end when no new investors are found, and it follows that autosurf sites have rather short life spans, existing from one week to a few years depending on the popularity and "investment plans" offered.